Written by Aliza Friedlander, Milk-Drunk Contributor and mom of two.

 Breastfeeding is like any other relationship, if any part doesn’t work for either person, something needs to change.
 If formula hadn’t worked for Leo, we would have tried donor milk.
 And if that didn’t work, I would have tried to body feed.
 All that matters is the baby gets the nutrition that they need.

 Embedded within the Bobbie DNA is the notion of inclusivity.
 Our formula allows parents and caregivers to confidently feed and bond with their babies — free of judgment and worry.
 During Pride month, the tenet of inclusivity feels all the more relevant.
 This was a great opportunity to share the stories of same-sex couples who have successfully started their biological families and have turned to Bobbie on their feeding journey.
-We share the story of gay couple David and Chris Reed amongst others.
+We share the story of same sex couples David and Chris Reed and the Ong family amongst others.